Sherman County, Nebraska Land For Sale (5 results)

 The farm includes two irrigation pivots powered by a combination of natural gas power units and electric motors.
 This setup allows for efficient and timely irrigation throughout the growing season while offering flexibility in energy usage.
 Natural gas power units can provide cost stability in certain market conditions, while electric pivots offer convenience and efficiency.

-The property has 257.61 certified irrigated acres, with approximately 127.61 acres located on the southwest quarter and 130 acres on the southeast quarter.
+The property has 257.61 certified irrigated acres, with approximately 127.61 acres located on the southwest quarter (Tract 1) and 130 acres on the southeast quarter (Tract 2).
 These certified acres ensure compliance with NRD regulations and provide confidence in the long-term irrigated status of the farm.

 Lower Loup Natural Resources District